11/7/2024

 Operator

 Thank you.
-The next question is from the line of Brentville with Jeffries.
+The next question is from the line of Brent Sill with Jefferies.
 Please proceed with your questions.

 speaker

-Hey guys, this is Bo Yin on Brentville.
+Hey, guys.
+This is Bo Yin.
+I'm for Brent Sill.
 Thanks for taking the question.
-I guess the first one would be, you know, for the go to market changes, you talked about a lot on the Global 500 segment.
-But, you know, for the reps who are covering the accounts slightly below that segment, any color on sort of what changes you've made there, maybe like the reps, the account ratio for that segment right below and any productivity gaps that still need to be addressed there?
+I guess the first one would be, you know, for the go-to-market changes you talked about a lot on the Global 500 segment, but, you know, for the reps who are covering the accounts slightly below that segment, any color on sort of what changes you've made there, uh, maybe like the reps to account ratio for that segment right below and any productivity gaps that, that still need to be addressed there.

 speaker

-Yeah, I think we talked about that a couple quarters ago, but just to remind you that so with the changes that we made that we made the changes that the number of accounts per rep in the top of the pyramid used to be about 8 to 10.
-With adding more resources into that area or that segment, we now have about four to five accounts per rep, which we think is the right ratio to get more depth of penetration with our install based customers.
-And in some cases, customers that we don't have in the IT 500 that we can go penetrate.
-Relative to the accounts below that, it hasn't changed fundamentally the number of accounts per rep. It's still a model you can, you know, that you have fewer accounts per rep top of the pyramid, much more of an account based, account focused, account plan oriented model.
+Yeah, I think we talked about that, um, a couple of quarters ago, but just to remind you that, so with the changes that we made, that, um, we, we made the changes that the number of accounts per rep in the top of the pyramid used to be about eight to 10, um, with adding more resources, um, into that area or that segment, we now have about four to five accounts per rep, which we think is the right ratio to get more depth of penetration with our install-based customers, and in some cases, customers that we don't have in the IT500 that we can go penetrate.
+Relative to the accounts below that, it hasn't changed fundamentally, the number of accounts per rep. It's still a model that you have fewer accounts per rep, top of the pyramid, much more of an account-based account focused, account plan oriented model.
 And then below that is more of a territory oriented model.
 So no fundamental changes in that other than what I would say is we continue to look to that segment of the market and even below that to get broader penetration through leveraging partners.
-Partners certainly help us in the IT 500 when you're working with the GSI, but some of the regional partners and our other partners can help us and get more traction below the IT 500 as well.
+Partners certainly help us in the IT500 when you're working with the GSI, but some of the regional partners and our other partners can help us and get more traction below the IT500 as well.
 So those are just some of the changes that we made.

 speaker